-Learning the native language for the migrant population in the host country is of utmost importance to achieve greater autonomy in their social interactions, and to decide, more freely, the degree and depth of their inclusion in the host society.
+For the migrant population learning the native language in the host country is of utmost importance to achieve greater autonomy in their social interactions, and to decide, more freely, the degree and depth of their inclusion in the host society.
 However, this process of learning and acquiring a certain communicative competence can be a frustrating experience due to the multiple conditions faced by this group.
-When illiteracy is added to ignorance of the language, a series of difficulties arise for both the teaching team and the learners, who must make an added effort to activate various resources and, especially, memory.
+When illiteracy is added to the unfamiliarity of the language, a series of difficulties arise for both the teaching team and the learners, who must make an extra effort to activate various resources and, especially, the memory.

-There are multiple courses that the Foundation has offered since its inception in this area, and the “Con Ñ de Sueño” project is currently in the implementation phase, which includes two Spanish courses for the migrant population (separated according to the level of proficiency in Spanish). language) in order to equip students with fundamental communication tools and enhance their sociolinguistic and intercultural skills, thus helping to pave their way towards a future full of dreams.
+There are multiple courses that the foundation has offered since its beginning in this area and the project Con Ñ de Sueño is currently in the implementation phase, which includes two Spanish courses for the migrant population (separated according to the level of proficiency in Spanish) in order to equip students with fundamental communication tools and enhance their sociolinguistic and intercultural skills, thus helping to pave their way towards a future full of dreams.